 Session on discovering your individual pain coping techniques

-Body Centered Hypnosis session
+Body Centered Hypnosis Reiki session

 Can I schedule more sessions if I feel like I need it?

 Yes!
-For example, if a woman is concerned about pre-term labor, a monthly check-in and hypnosis session would be very beneficial.
+For example, if a person is concerned about pre-term labor, a monthly check-in and hypnosis session would be very beneficial.
 Your emotional needs may shift as you approach your due date, we can meet as many times as you feel necessary to feel supported in each stage.